South Australian Consolidated Acts (1) After considering

 (c) the

-rights of the applicant to appeal against the decision of the
+rights of the applicant to seek a review of the decision of the

 Electoral Commissioner.